tap349/tap349.github.io/_posts/2017-11-24-dry-rb-dry-validation.md

 authors of dry-rb claim their libraries to be dry and simple but all this DSL madness looks like black magic much more than any Rails gem does.

-frankly speaking, these patterns are not that hard to recognize but still I wish they were stated in documentation more clearly.
+frankly speaking, these principles of organization are not that hard to recognize but still I wish they were stated in documentation more clearly.

 ## `value` method vs. block